vladimirplyukhin89/vladimirplyukhin89/README.md

 Hi there, my name is Vladimir.

 - 🔭 I've worked with HTML5, CSS3, JS(ECMAScript 6), React.
-- 🌱 I'm carry on learning JS.
+- 🌱 I'm carry on learning pure JavaScript and React.
 - 🤔 I'm also going to learn TypeScript.
 - ⚡ I'm open for a work as Junior Web Developer.